Building the Superinsulated Dome

 The plywood got a layer of ice-and-water shield to resist leaks in case of melty snow drifts.
 This was late May, 2006.

 Shingling the roof took all summer.
 One thing about the Reinke shakes is that you can't use a nail gun because it would dent the metal.
 I had to drive all 16,000 nails the old-fashioned way.
 But it's not really the hammering that takes the time, it's hanging sections of 18" wide 15# roofing felt between each row.
-Near the top, where the slope of the roof gets shallower, I backed each section of felt with Tyvek for extra protection.

 Once the roof was weatherproof, my priority became getting the interior finished enough that the foam crew could insulate.
 This involved inner framing for the doors, windows, and riser walls, then running electrical conduit for lights and outlets.
 I also had to build a little bump-out for the electric meter and a section of wall for the breaker box.